 This means any other insurance company would have the right to use the same.
 But it also means that during the 60's, any company in the US trading in other classes of goods or services would also have the right to use a similar badge or logo.
 And obviously, any company in another country was perfectly entitled to do so.

-It is common for a similar logo and even brand name to be used by corporations trading in different classes of goods.
-There are countless examples, but here is a very famous one, the original Penguin brand in cl 25 (apparel) and the Penguin publishing house in cl 16 (books) and cl 41 (publication of books).
+It is common for a similar logo and even brand name to be used by corporations trading in the same countries but in different classes of goods or services.
+There are countless examples, but here is a very famous one where the name and logo are similar, the original Penguin brand in cl 25 (apparel) and the Penguin publishing house in cl 16 (books) and cl 41 (publication of books).

 It was also very common for a similar logo to be trademarked for the same class of goods but in different countries.
 Another very famous example is the Lacoste brand which was founded in France in 1933 and the Crocodile brand founded in China in 1947, both for cl 25 (apparel).